3 Days in London Itinerary | The Perfect 72 Hours in London

 These mews have long since been converted to some of the prettiest residential areas with charming cobbled stone streets and lush floral displays that change with the season.

 It has so many beautiful locations and hidden secrets which could take a lifetime to explore.
-But this itinerary, covering the best way to see London in 3 days, is your perfect guide if you only have a few days to spare in the UK’s capital!
+But this London 3-Day itinerary is your perfect guide if you only have a few days to spare in the UK’s capital!

 Now that you know what to do in London for 3 days, go have a fantastic trip!